rixiobarrios/tandem-trivia-questions/README.md

 ## Goal

-The goal is to create an application that displays 10 trivia questions pre round with multiple-choice answers to select from.
+The goal is to create an application that displays 10 trivia questions per round with multiple-choice answers to select from.
 Correct answer turns green, incorrect answer turns red.
 The score board would show the final outcome to the player.
 Every correct answer is worth one point.

 ## 1. Building the HTML file